1.1.4. Performance Classes

 -

-inline virtual void Lanczos(std::size_t M, std::size_t idx, Base<T> *upperb, Base<T> *ritzv, Base<T> *Tau, Base<T> *ritzV)
+inline virtual void Lanczos(std::size_t M, std::size_t idx, Base<T> *upperb, Base<T> *ritzv, Base<T> *Tau, Base<T> *ritzV) override

 Performs Lanczos eigensolver with additional parameters for eigenvector and Tau storage.